brendon/positioning/README.md

 ## Usage

-Your database column should be named `position` and not allow `NULL` as a value:
+In the simplest case our database column should be named `position` and not allow `NULL` as a value:

 `add_column :items, :position, :integer, null: false`